APPLYING FOR FINANCIAL AID

 This depends, the first is the correct submission of the FAFSA to the Department of Education.
 The second is if the student has been selected for verification or if other issues need to be resolved.
 The third is if the student has applied to be a CSN student.
 Lastly, the student should be aware that if they complete the FAFSA in February for the upcoming fall semester, the Financial Aid Office will not award the student until May.

 FINANCIAL AID ELIGIBILITY

 How do I maintain eligibility for Financial Aid?

 To maintain eligibility for Financial Aid, students must meet SAP standards, be a degree or certificate seeking student, have completed an up-to-date FAFSA prior to the academic year the student is seeking financial assistance, and be enrolled in and making progress towards graduation/completion of published program.

 How many credits do I need to take to be eligible for Financial Aid?

-Students who are Pell Grant eligible, one class will provide some Pell funding for most students.
-Pell awards are based on levels of enrollment: Full Time (12 or more credits), Three Quarter Time (9 to 11.99 credits), Half Time (6 to 8.99 credits) and Less Than Half Time (3 to 5.99 credits).
+Students who are Federal Pell Grant eligible, one class will provide some Pell funding for most students.
+Federal Pell awards are based on levels of enrollment: Full Time (12 or more credits), Three Quarter Time (9 to 11.99 credits), Half Time (6 to 8.99 credits) and Less Than Half Time (3 to 5.99 credits).
 Loans and Work Study both require students to be enrolled in a minimum of 6 credits.
 The Millennium Scholarship requires a minimum enrollment of 9 credits (subject to change).
 Other scholarships and awards have varying levels of enrollment.
 Please contact the Financial Aid Office for information.

 FINANCIAL AID OFFICE